philipgough/multicluster-observability-operator/docs/setup-ceph-for-object-storage.md

 ## Install Ceph deployment

 ## Background

 [Ceph](https://docs.ceph.com/en/latest/start/intro/) can be installed in commodity hardware and can provide scalable Object Storage, Block Storage and Filesystem.

 For ACM Observability, we only focus on Object Storage.

-Object Storage.
-[Ceph Object Gateway](https://docs.ceph.com/en/latest/radosgw/) is an object storage interface built on top of librados to provide applications with a RESTful gateway to Ceph Storage Clusters.
+[Ceph Object Gateway](https://docs.ceph.com/en/latest/radosgw/) is an object storage interface which provides applications with a RESTful gateway to Ceph Storage Clusters.

 Ceph Object Storage supports two interfaces:
 - S3-compatible: Provides object storage functionality with an interface that is compatible with a large subset of the Amazon S3 RESTful API.
 - Swift-compatible: Provides object storage functionality with an interface that is compatible with a large subset of the OpenStack Swift API.

 For ACM Observability feature, we are only interested in S3-compatible interface.